This is a guest post from award-winning UK life insurance broker; Reassured.

 This means that if you are diagnosed with a terminal illness, and predicted to die within 12 months, you can make an early claim on your policy.

-This early pay out can then be used to pay for private medical treatment, to get your financial affairs in order or to simply enjoy your final days with your loved ones.
+This early payout can then be used to pay for private medical treatment, to get your financial affairs in order or to enjoy your final days with your loved ones.

-It is important to remember than once a terminal illness pay out has been made the cover terminates.
+It is important to remember than once a terminal illness pays out has been made the cover terminates.

 As already stated, decreasing life insurance is typically used to cover the cost of a repayment mortgage.

-However, being diagnosed with a critical illness can cause such implications as, no longer being able to work or having to pay for additional private medical treatment.
+However, being diagnosed with a critical illness can cause such implications as no longer working or paying for additional private medical treatment.

-Arranging critical illness cover alongside your life insurance means that if you were to be diagnosed with a serious, yet not terminal, illness you could receive an early pay out on you policy.
+Arranging critical illness cover alongside your life insurance means that you could receive an early payout on your policy if you were to be diagnosed with a serious, yet not terminal, illness.

-It is important to remember though, that a life insurance policy with critical illness will expire if you are to claim on the critical illness element.
+It is important to remember, though, that a life insurance policy with a critical illness will expire if you are to claim on the critical illness element.